Advanced Financial Estimator

 What is CAGR in mutual fund and stock market?

-Difference between CAGR and XIRR in mutual fund India?
+What is the difference between CAGR and XIRR in mutual fund India?

 What is a good CAGR for mutual fund or stocks in India?